adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

 ### Creating the frontend

-As mentioned above, we use CopilotKit to create the frontend, a framework that can use the [AG-UI protocol](https://github.com/ag-ui-protocol/ag-ui) to talk to our backend.
+As mentioned above we use CopilotKit to create the frontend, a framework that can use the [AG-UI protocol](https://github.com/ag-ui-protocol/ag-ui) to talk to our backend.
 AG-UI greatly simplifies the process of building UIs for agents, by automatically handling e.g. streaming, state management and tool calling - and it is integrated into CopilotKit.
 CopilotKit has lots of [hooks](https://docs.copilotkit.ai/reference) that can be used to do all kinds of cool stuff:

-- Render custom UI when [LLM tool calls happen](https://docs.copilotkit.ai/reference/hooks/useRenderToolCall)
+- Render custom UI when [LLM tool calls happen.](https://docs.copilotkit.ai/reference/hooks/useRenderToolCall)
-- Define [*front end tools*](https://docs.copilotkit.ai/reference/hooks/useFrontendTool) - tools that are defined in CopilotKit and that allow the LLM to execute code on the frontend.
+- Define [*front end tools*](https://docs.copilotkit.ai/reference/hooks/useFrontendTool) - tools that are implemented in React and that allow the LLM to execute code on the frontend.
 - Handling [*human in the loop*](https://docs.copilotkit.ai/reference/hooks/useHumanInTheLoop) scenarios.

 The frontend is based on the [quickstart code](https://docs.copilotkit.ai/microsoft-agent-framework/quickstart) for the CopilotKit/AG-UI integration with Microsoft Agent Framework, and can be found in [this repo](https://github.com/adner/Agent365McpServers/tree/main/copilotkitagentframework).